Most Popular Angular Component Libraries

 Usage of Vaadin UI:

-1. Create new project “angular-vaadin-examples” using below command
+1. Create a new project “angular-vaadin-examples” using the command below:

 ng new angular-vaadin-examples